Acacia gonocarpa

-Acacia gonocarpa, commonly known as wuluru, is a tree or shrub belonging to the genus Acacia and the subgenus Juliflorae.
+Acacia gonocarpa commonly known as wuluru, is a flowering tree or shrub belonging to the genus Acacia and the subgenus Juliflorae.
 It is native to northern Australia.

 Description

 The erect shrub or tree typically grows to a height of 1 to 7 m.
 It is many-stemmed, spindly or spreading shrub often with drooping branches and a sparse canopy.
 The smooth bark becomes finely fissured toward the base of the trunk.
 The branchlets are angled and later terete with minute ridges.
 The phyllodes are arranged singly or infrequently in twos or threes.
 The phyllodes have a linear to narrowly elliptic shape and are straight to slightly upcurved with a length of 1.5 to 14 cm and a width of 0.7 to 1.8 mm with a prominent midnerve.
 It blooms from December to June producing yellow flowers.
 The flower spikes occur in singly or in pairs at the phyllode axils.
 The spikes are up to 3 cm in length with pale yellow or cream flowers.
 The woody dark brown winged seed pods are straight or curved with a length of 2 to 8.5 cm and a width of 3 to 6 mm containing brown seeds.